 The passage is now much improved, and not just because its quicker pacing matches that of actual conversation.
-More importantly, the narrator’s explicit inclusion of three rationales for Edwin’s “sigh” in the original — satisfaction, regret, or both — thereby forecloses other possibilities.
-But there are other possibilities, freed up in my revised version, such as that he simply wants to convey to Francisca the impression of genuine longing to see her by pretending to be uninterested in his wife.
-Franzisca’s response, “You don’t look very pleased,” likewise invites a variety of interpretations which a pragmatics analysis could tease out, now that we’ve turned them into real people with opaque motives behind the front of their words.
+The narrator’s explicit inclusion of three rationales for Edwin’s “sigh” in the original—satisfaction, regret, or both—forecloses other possibilities.
+But there are other possibilities, freed up in our revised version, such as that he simply wants to convey to Franziska the impression of genuine longing to see her by pretending to be uninterested in his wife.
+Franziska’s response, “You don’t look very pleased,” likewise invites a variety of interpretations which a pragmatics analysis could tease out, now that we’ve turned them into real people with opaque motives behind the front of their words.

-To return to Sing-song girls, I’d like to examine a more extended passage to demonstrate the author’s psychologically charged dialogue which results through his nimble use of objective POV.
-We don’t have space here for a microanalysis so I will have to paraphrase parts of it and highlight a few notable points.
+I’d now like to examine a more extended passage in Sing-song Girls, to demonstrate the author’s psychologically charged dialogue resulting through his nimble use of objective POV.
+We don’t have space here for a microanalysis so I will paraphrase parts of it and highlight a few notable points.
 The scene takes place in the house of a second-class courtesan, White Orchid.
-A liability of being from a second-class house is it makes her more vulnerable to the overtures of those of low character or criminal background.
-One in particular, nicknamed Lai the Turtle, is the son of a high-ranking government official and a tyrannical bully, accompanied everywhere by his gang of thugs (Dennis Hopper’s harrowing portrayal of Frank Booth in David Lynch’s film Blue Velvet comes to mind).
+A liability of being from a second-class house is it makes her more vulnerable to the overtures of those of low character or criminal background, such as the tyrannical bully nicknamed Lai the Turtle, the son of a high-ranking government official and accompanied everywhere by his gang of thugs (Dennis Hopper’s harrowing portrayal of Frank Booth in David Lynch’s film Blue Velvet comes to mind).

-They show up unannounced with great fanfare, yelling and breaking a few pieces of china for starters, to the protests of her maid and a servant girl.
-White Orchid emerges from her room to calm Lai down with smiles and apologies for her clumsy welcome.
-She then deftly upstages him by inviting him directly into her room (guests at a courtesan house are typically feted in a large parlor or dining room before a few favored ones are later invited into the more intimate surroundings of her bedroom).
-Taken aback, “He stretched out stiffly in the chair and bellowed, ‘I’m not going into that room just to fill a gap!'” (i.e. have sex with her).
+They show up unannounced with great fanfare, yelling and breaking pieces of china for starters, to the protests of her maid and a servant girl.
+White Orchid emerges from her room to calm Lai down with smiles and apologies for her tardy welcome.
+Guests at a courtesan’s house are normally feted in a large parlor or dining room before a few favored ones are later invited into the more intimate surroundings of her bedroom, but she deftly upstages him by inviting him directly into her room.
+Taken aback, “He stretched out stiffly in the chair and bellowed, ‘I’m not going into that room just to fill a gap!’” (i.e. have sex with her).
 She holds his hands and coaxes him into her room.
-As he enters, he bumps his head on a hanging lamp and he responds by shattering it, exclaiming, “‘Even your rotten lamp tries to bully me!'”
+As he enters, he bumps his head on a lamp suspended from the ceiling and responds by shattering it, exclaiming, “‘Even your rotten lamp tries to bully me!’”
 She maintains a tactful silence as one of his gang adds, “‘The paraffin lamp doesn’t recognize you, that’s why you got hit.
 Now if you were a favorite client, that wouldn’t have happened.
-It seems the lamp is quite clever.'”
-The hooligans work up this conspiracy with the intent of becoming violent again, but Lai remains calm and offers to pay for the lamp and even orders a messenger to a specialty shop to bring over an array of lamps from which the best replacement could be chosen.
+It seems the lamp is quite clever.’”
+The hooligans work up this conspiracy with the intent of becoming violent again, but Lai remains calm and offers to pay for the lamp, and even orders a messenger to a specialty shop to bring over an array of lamps forthwith from which the best replacement can be chosen.
 When the lamps arrive, they hang up ten of them, and to mark the occasion Lai issues call chits to courtesans of his acquaintance to join them.
-White Orchid flatters him by lighting all of the lamps, causing the room, soon crowded with a dozen courtesans, to become unbearably hot and the hooligans to take off their shirts.
+White Orchid flatters him by lighting all of the lamps, causing the room, soon crowded with a dozen courtesans, to become uncomfortably hot and the hooligans to take off their shirts.

-In the beginning, she poured a cup of wine for him as routine required, but he raised the cup to her lips and told her to drink it for him.
-When she turned away, he slammed the cup down on the table.
-She glanced at him sideways, picked up the cup, and said with a smile, “If you want me to drink, you should offer me a cup.
+She pours him a cup of wine as routine requires.
+He raises the cup to her lips and tells her to drink it for him.
+When she turns away, he slams the cup down on the table.
+She glances at him sideways, picks up the cup, and says with a smile, “If you want me to drink, you should offer me a cup.
 Now you’re giving me what I offered you.
 Don’t you appreciate a courtesy?”
-She put the cup down in front of him, also with a bang.
+She then slams her cup down in front of him.